Sarkis55/Air_Quality_Predictor/README.md

 # Air_Quality_Predictor
+By Sarkis Shil-Gevorkyan, Bhavna Sreekumar, and Christopher Strouse

 ## Objective:
 Can we accurately predict periods of elevated air quality risk (AQI > 75) using pollutant levels and temporal patterns to enable early public health intervention?